andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 rm *.zip
 ```

 The total amount of data is too large to work with in memory, so a SQL database is used.
-The data in CSV files is cleaned, modified, and saved to a SQLite3 database in the script _read_citibike_to_sql.ipynb
+The data in CSV files is cleaned, modified, and saved to a SQLite3 database in the script _read_citibike_to_sql.ipynb_ .
+The complete database is approximately 3.7GB in size and contains over 39 million rows (rides).

 Cleaning/modifications: